cskevint/interview/domino.md

 ### Task

-Write the HTML, CSS and JavaScript needed to display a domino tile and populate it with random values for its top and bottom faces when a button (Generate) is clicked.
-Additionally, provide 2 additional buttons that rotate the tile.
+Write the HTML, CSS and JavaScript needed to display a domino tile and populate it with random values for its top and bottom faces when a button is clicked.
+Additionally, provide 2 buttons that rotate the tile.

 ### UI Mockup